 Sienna Merope is a human rights advocate, lawyer and writer.
 She was a Bertha Foundation Fellow with the Institute for Justice and Democracy in Haiti, and is based between New York and Port-au-Prince.

 Angelica Neville is a freelance writer.
 For her postgraduate studies she specialised in forced migration policy at the University of Oxford.

 Immigration Museum Exhibition Committee

-Behind the Wire’s exhibition at the Immigration Museum in Victoria was guided and developed by our exhibition reference committee.
+Behind the Wire’s exhibition was guided and developed by our exhibition reference committee.
 All members of the committee have lived experience of immigration detention.

 Baqir Khan is a humanitarian innovator, university lecturer and public speaker.
 He also manages the volunteering program at the ASRC Innovation Hub.